filhodanuvem/from-dev-to-ops/3-continuous-deployment/README.md

 - How to upload the image to a docker registry, most common one is [dockerhub](https://hub.docker.com/).

 \* A common mistake of beginners on Docker is to misunderstand the usage of volumes.
-You must not run the container pointing to a volume where the dependencies live.
-You should be able to send the link of your image in the registry to a friend of you, and they would use it to run a container in a different machine.
+Do not run the container pointing to a volume where the dependencies live.
+You should be able to send the link of your image in the registry to a friend of you, and they would use it to run a container in their own machine.

 <details>
   <summary>Suggested roadmap</summary>